Jubatian/rrpge-spec/specs/kcall.rst

 loaded byte of the file will be the high byte of the first word of the target).

-The file name is excepted to be a zero terminated UTF-8 string.
+The file name is expected to be a zero terminated UTF-8 string.

 The kernel terminates the application if either parameter is invalid: